Capirotada (Mexican Bread Pudding) + Video

 Both my mom and grandma used the most basic of ingredients to make this old world and traditional dish.

-This is our heavenly family recipe.
+Watch the video below for our heavenly capirotada family recipe.
 Try very hard not to eat the entire dish of capirotada at one sitting.
 Sabroso!